How to clean your blinds

 - To keep track of where you’ve gotten to, clip a clothes peg to the last slat you cleaned.

 - A little regular dusting will stop the dust building up and turning it into a big job that you dread.

-- Installing sheers behind your blinds will help to lessen the amount of dust settling on your blinds.
+- Installing sheer curtains in from of your blinds could help to lessen the amount of dust settling on your blinds

 Russells Premium Shutters